abhabongse/pyfnfn/README.md

 Another reason is that I want to support the advancement towards adopting `python3`.
 Although the library could be easily modified to support `python2`, I will never do it myself in a thousand years.
 But, of course, you are welcome to do it yourself and share it to the world.
 It's FOSS after all.

-#### Is the decorator `@filewraps` composable?
+#### Are `@filewraps` decorators composable?

 Not yet.
 I will add this feature in not-so-near future.
 Whenever I need this feature myself, I will add it.
 But no, definitely not soon.

-#### Why is it not composable?

-It is because the signature of the input function to `filewraps` is not preserved in the output, while `filewraps` at the same time needs to inspect the signature of the input function.
+The reason why they are not composable is that the **signature** of the input function to `filewraps` is **not preserved** in the output, while `filewraps` at the same time needs to inspect the signature of the input function.
 So a function cannot be wrapped with `filewraps` more than once.

+There are two ways to fix this:

+1. Implement the missing part in the code by yourself.
+You will be suprised to see that the code already allows extra file arguments to be added.

+2. Use PyPI package [`decorator`](https://pypi.python.org/pypi/decorator) so that functions returned by `@filewraps` decorator preserve their signature.
+I haven't test it yet but it should work.

 #### I have a suggestion for improvement and a pull req&mdash; ####